 Albany, Missouri: 40 degrees North Latitude

 A most remarkable northern lights (aurora borealis) display as seen from here in Albany, Missouri.
 There were two previous solar storms of note in recent times occurring in 1991 and 2001.
 They both occurred in early November while this one occurred just a few days earlier in late October.
-This display was very similar to the one in 2001 but did not equal the intensity, longevity, and visible movement of the ?Great Aurora? of 1991.
+This display was very similar to the one in 2001 but did not equal the intensity, longevity, and visible movement of the "Great Aurora" of 1991.
 I used my old and trusty Nikon FG camera and Albinar 28mm wide angle lens to get the main shot below.
 The aperture was set to wide open at f/2.8.
+These images were scanned directly from the prints that I have.
 The camera was mounted on a tripod for about a 45 second exposure.
-The view is looking towards the northeast from my home.
-There are streetlights in the shot with differing types of lamps which account for the different colors visible.
+The view is looking towards the north from my home on 13th street in Albany, Missouri.
+There are streetlights in the shot with differing types of lamps (Mercury - Sodium) which account for the different colors visible.

 Below is a picture of the sunspot that caused the aurora above.
 I took this picture of the sunspot four days before the aurora event above occurred not really knowing that it would produce such vivid auroras.
 The sunspot group photo was taken with a properly filtered telescope and digital camera.
 Only part of the sun is visible in the photograph.
 For scale the earth would probably be about the size of the letter O that I have typed here.